DouglasFireDept/Constitution/7-article.md

 ### Section 7: Age 65

-Under present-day law, at age sixty-five (65), members insurance policy through the Village of Douglas and the Palmyra Rural Fire District, will be increase in cost.
+Under present-day law, at age sixty-five (65), members insurance policy through the Village of Douglas and the Palmyra Rural Fire District, will increase in cost.

 ### Section 8: Dues